andreypz/nwu-dalitz-analysis/LOG.md

 The log of changes:
 ==================

+2013-Nov-18
+  * FSR at gen level
+  * Issues with Madgraph signal sample reviealed:
+    * No Z
+    * No Higgs in 2% of events

 2013-Nov-13
   * Muon soft + (tight vertex) ID is synchronized with Stoyan (almost)
   * Low-pt muon category introduces